Thorn Abbey: History

 The imperial immediacy of the abbey was confirmed in 1292 by King Adolf of Nassau.
 Under Emperor Maximilian I, the abbey was under the special imperial protection.
 In the imperial matriculation register at Worms, the abbey was recorded as reichsunmittelbar.
 The matriculation duties, however, were transferred to the Counts of Lippe.

 The abbey was a member the Lower Rhenish-Westphalian Circle and the Rhenish College of Imperial Prelates.

 In the 17th century the governorship of the Spanish Netherlands sought to restrict the imperial immediacy.
 The abbesses resisted these attempts successfully.
 In the 18th century, the abbess held the title of Princess.
 Several abbesses were concurrently heads of Essen Abbey.

 The territory was occupied by French troops in 1794 and later annexed by France.
 In 1815, the Congress of Vienna awarded the territory to the Kingdom of the United Netherlands.
+The abbey property, the monastery, the palace of the abbess and the other buildings were confiscated and sold to the highest bidders and usually demolished for construction material, with only the abbey church surviving.
+The abbey Church of St. Michael became a parish church.